 Meanwhile it seems like most White Americans do believe in just world doctrine.
 So much so that some take it as a given and reason backwards from it: if America is just, then so are the police and the courts, the schools and the press – and even, for the most part, large companies.
 Not perfectly just, of course, but for the most part.

-And if America is just then racism can no longer a big issue and the troubles that blacks still have must be all their own fault.
+And if America is just then racism can no longer a big issue and the troubles that blacks still have must be all their own fault – or just their imagination.
 You see that all the time in comments on this blog.
 And you hear it from the mouths of Rented Negroes and other well-paid blacks.

 Why people believe in just world doctrine:

-- It is pushed on television and in schools – particularly in history books and on the news.
+- It is pushed on television and at school – particularly in history books and on the news.
+At least in America.

 - It allows the winners of society to feel they won fair and square, that they are good people; that the losers need to grow up and stop complaining.